How to Create a Supportive Home Environment for LGBTQ+ Youth

 For Younger Children

-Offer affirming books and media
+Offer diverse and inclusive books and media

-Challenge gender stereotypes
+Challenge rigid gender expectations

 For Adolescents/Teens